vegaelle/atable/README.md

     ./manage.py createsuperuser
     ./manage.py runserver

+Optionnally, you can load some fixtures as demo data, with this command:

+    ./manage.py loaddata tests

 ## Run in production

 In production, you are adviced to use a Postgresql database.
 From the Django